modern-email/FOSDEM-24/README.md

 join last-minute, we'll make it work!

 Join the matrix room (see below) for coordinating during FOSDEM.

+# Call for Participation in the "Modern Email" Developer Room at FOSDEM '24!

+> [!NOTE]
+> **Submissions are closed, speakers have received instructions**

+Email is the workhorse of digital communication.
+It's one of the oldest decentralized messaging platforms, and we must keep implementations up to date with new standards/techniques/programming languages.

 ## Call for Participation